henrystern/extend_layer/README.md

 ### Overview
 ![Layer Image](https://github.com/henrystern/extend_layer/blob/main/defaults.png?raw=true)
 ### Purpose
-This script gives the user complete navigation control from the home position by remapping the CapsLock key to function as a modifier (by default CapsLock is remapped to LShift + RShift).
+This script gives the user complete navigation control from the home position by remapping the CapsLock key to function as a modifier.

 This layer was designed to overcome two issues I had with existing extend layers:
   1. Most extend layers rely primarily on the right hand which limits control when that hand is on the mouse